Skip to main content

 set(input)

-Update the prompt, reference image, or both.
+Replace the session state with a new prompt, reference image, or both.
+Fields not included are cleared.
 At least one of prompt or image is required.
 Awaits server acknowledgment — throws if rejected by moderation or on timeout.

 prompt